mohlcyber/OpenDXL-ATD-MISP/README.md

 ## Summary
 With this use case, ATD produces local intelligence and contributes information to an intelligence management platform like MISP.
-MISP is able to combine global, community and locally produced intelligence.
+MISP is able to aggregate global, community and locally produced intelligence.

 ![2_atd_misp](https://cloud.githubusercontent.com/assets/25227268/25057844/d5ded02a-2173-11e7-914d-422329a1bb51.PNG)